About Short Call Butterfly

 So you can focus on the best options, the screener starts by setting certain options:

-- Days to Expiration (monthly expirations) is 60 days or less
+- Days to Expiration (monthly and weekly expirations) is 60 days or less

 - Security Type is only Stocks

-- The Options Volume for all three legs must be greater than or equal to 500
+- The Options Volume for Leg1, Leg2 and Leg 3: for US market, must be greater than or equal to 100.
+For Canadian market, must be greater than or equal to 1.

 - Probability is greater than 25%